multimodal-interpretability/multimodal-saes/README.md

 dictionary of text and image features.
 We find that al- though model representations across modalities are quite disjoint, they become increasingly shared in deeper layers.*

+## SAE Training

+A single-file script for training SAEs for LlaVa-Next on an 8 host node can be found in \sae, alongside several evaluation scripts.
+Remember to download the ShareGPT4V dataset: https://sharegpt4v.github.io/.

+## Steering Interventions

+A single-file script